 Simon was the son of a sausage-maker.
-He was drafted into the Swiss Army at the beginning of World War I. He was discharged because of tuberculosis and a general bad attitude.
+He was drafted into the Swiss Army at the beginning of World War I. He was discharged because of tuberculosis and a generally bad attitude.
 He worked as a handyman, a boxer, photographer, and right-Wing anarchist.
-At last he became a stage actor and moved to Paris in 1923.
+At last, he became a stage actor and moved to Paris in 1923.
 His first film was in 1925.
-With the coming of sound films, Simon became one of the best know character actors in France.
+With the coming of sound films, Simon became one of the best-known character actors in France.
 Simon slowed his work after the makeup accident in the 1950s but he continued to work until his death in 1975.

 Nick Dimitri from Episode 17 – Hard Times (1975) played a German Soldier but was uncredited.

 The movie begins in August 1994.
 The Nazis have occupied Paris for over 1100 days.
 Nazi Colonel Franz von Waldheim (Paul Scofield) is in the Jeu de Paume museum admiring the paintings of the modern masters such as Picasso, Gaugin, and Renoir.
 Museum curator Mademoiselle Villard (Suzanne Flon) turns on the lights and admires the works with Nazi.
 After a bit of banter, she thanks him for saving the paintings.
 He asks if she feels comfortable saying thank you now that the allies are days away from liberating Paris.
 He then announces that the paintings are being removed and sent to Germany.
 His Nazi henchmen go to work creating the art and the von Waldheim orders the art to be at the train depot in the morning.